Home Products Industries Applications Solutions Support Insights Contact Us

 Typical RO removal rate: 99.9% for bacteria; 99%+ for viruses with UV post-treatment

-RO membranes have pores approximately 0.0001 microns in size, small enough to physically block bacteria and most viruses.
-Point-of-use RO with UV post-treatment provides microbiological protection during boil-water events for common contamination scenarios.
+RO membranes have pores about 0.0001 microns big.
+That’s small enough to physically block bacteria and most viruses.
+If you add UV post-treatment to your point-of-use RO, you get great protection against microbes, which is super helpful during boil-water advisories for common contamination.

 9. Total Dissolved Solids